factorhouse/slipway/README.md

 Slipway is extensible, many of the underlying implementations are driven by multimethods that dispatch on the values within those namespaced maps.
 Because Slipway uses multimethods, Slipway is open for extension by you.

-Slipway comes with sensible defaults, and in the general case will always fall-back to whatever Jetty provides as default.
+Slipway contains sensible defaults and in will always fall-back to whatever Jetty provides as default.

 Each namespace in Slipway contains a comment describing its configuration, each of those comments is also copied into the `slipway.clj` namespace, so there is a single point of reference in code.